mondlicht0/mondlicht0/README.md

 </div>

 ### About Me
-I'm an Unity Developer from Kazakhstan and undergraduate Computer Science student in Almaty.
+I'm an Unity Developer from Kazakhstan, Almaty.
+Undergraduate CS student @ AlmaU

 ---